CaptainSwag101/LazyShell/readme.txt

 _______________________________________________________________________

-This repository was made using the timestamped source zips from giangurolo's original SourceForge webpage, so commits up to version v4.0 only jump by version number, and probably will not reflect giangurolo's changes to the code 100% accurately with regards to time and date.
+This repository was made using the timestamped source zips from giangurgolo's original SourceForge webpage, so commits up to version v4.0 only jump by version number, and probably will not reflect giangurolo's changes to the code 100% accurately with regards to time and date.